ISLAMIC TRUST: WHY YOU NEED ONE

 • name an executor to manage your estate,

-• name a trustee to hold the property for someone who cannot manage it for himself or herself, (for
+• name a trustee to hold a property for someone who cannot manage it for himself or herself, (for

 example, an incapacitated person),